smrithibalki/grpc_rest_implementation/README.md

 - If present, returns the MD5 generated hash code.
 Else, returns 404 HTTP status
 ##### LAMBDA FUNCTIONS
 ##### L1 -/lambda_functions/binary_serach.py
-- This is uploaded as a zip file in AWS lambda along with the python depandency packages using the reference link below
+- This is uploaded as a zip file in AWS lambda along with the python dependency packages using this link [Python_pkg_aws_lamda](https://towardsdatascience.com/how-to-install-python-packages-for-aws-lambda-layer-74e193c76a91)
 - Binary Search is performed on the S3 bucket to check if the TimeStamp is present.
 - Using the binary search we reduce the complexity of searching from O(N) to O(Log N).
 - Line caching is performed to read a particular need line in the file rather than reading all contents of the file.